 - Have your child rest as much as possible.

-- Give your child plenty of liquids so he does not get dehydrated.
-Give him liquids that are easy to swallow and will soothe his throat.
+- Give your child plenty of liquids so he or she does not get dehydrated.
+Give your child liquids that are easy to swallow and will soothe his or her throat.

 - Soothe your child's throat.
-If your child can gargle, give him ¼ of a teaspoon of salt mixed with 1 cup of warm water to gargle.
-If your child is 12 years or older, give him throat lozenges to help decrease his throat pain.
+If your child can gargle, give him or her ¼ of a teaspoon of salt mixed with 1 cup of warm water to gargle.
+If your child is 12 years or older, give him or her throat lozenges to help decrease throat pain.

 Prevent the spread of germs:

 Wash your hands and your child's hands often.
-Keep your child away from other people while he is sick.
+Keep your child away from other people while he or she is still contagious.
+Ask your child's healthcare provider how long your child is contagious.
 Do not let your child share food or drinks.
 Do not let your child share toys or pacifiers.
 Wash these items with soap and hot water.
-Ask when your child can return to school or daycare.

 Follow up with your child's healthcare provider as directed: